bububirb/troublemaker/README.md

-# troublemaker
+# Troublemaker
-Discord bot for the LFT server
+Discord bot for the LFT server.

+## Features:
+- Mute/Unmute all voice channel members.